othercriteria/vibectl/DISTRIBUTION.md

 ### Prerequisites

-You'll need the following tools:
-- Python 3.10+
+- Python 3.11+
-- pip
-- build
-- twine
+- `kubectl` configured for your target cluster
+- `virtualenv` for creating isolated environments
+- Access to an LLM API key (e.g., OpenAI)

 Install the required tools: